• Skip to main content

 There is no simple test that can be used to diagnose endometriosis, which may be why there is a diagnostic delay of up to 12 years in some healthcare settings.

-At present the only reliable way to definitively diagnose endometriosis is by performing a laparoscopy and to take a biopsy of the tissue.
+At present the only reliable way to definitively diagnose endometriosis is by performing a laparoscopy and taking a biopsy of the tissue.

-Diagnosing endometriosis is a challenge, but an experienced gynecologist should be able to recognize symptoms suggestive of endometriosis through talking with the woman and obtain a history of her symptoms.
-For this to be effective, it is important that the woman is honest with her physician about all of her symptoms and the pattern of these.
+Diagnosing endometriosis is a challenge, but an experienced gynecologist should be able to recognize symptoms suggestive of endometriosis by talking with the woman and obtaining a history of her symptoms.
+For this to be effective, be honest with your physician about all of her symptoms and the pattern of these.

 Treatment

-For many women, this can be a combination of more than one treatment over longer periods of time, including:
+For many women, this can be a combination of more than one treatment over longer periods, including:

 • Pain killers